gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

 ## Download and visualize

 You have used IGV to visualize your .bam files before.
-Download the .bam, .bam.bai, chr17.fa, and your .vcf file.
+Download the .bam, .bam.bai, chr17.fa, the .gtf file, and your .vcf file.
 You can drag and drop the .bam and .vcf files into the IGV viewer to overlay them.
 Here is an example of what mine looks like:

 ![](http://i.imgur.com/ha95pnD.png)

+## Homework:

+1) Are there any coding SNPs or indels?
+At what position?
+Use 1-based coordinates.